 Do you like to play in the snow, ski, snowboard, or snowmobile?
-Oregon's permit program helps provide parking at many of your favorite winter recreation areas.
+Oregon's permit program helps provide for snow removal at many of your favorite winter recreation parking areas.

 You must have a valid permit displayed in the windshield of your vehicle if you park in designated winter recreation parking areas () between November 1 and April 30.
 Each of these areas are posted with signs identifying them as a WINTER RECREATION AREA.
 You will find in all mountain passes of the state as well as most recognized ski, snowmobile, and snow play areas.

 Annual permits are also available by mail from the DMV headquarters office in Salem.
-To order an annual Sno-Park permit send a written request with your return address, phone number, and a check or money order to:DMV, Vehicle Mail No. 1
+To order an annual permit send a written request with your return address, phone number, and a check or money order to:Oregon DMV

 Neighboring State Permits

 permits issued by California and Idaho are honored in Oregon and Oregon permits are honored in those states.
 Parking in an Oregon without a permit may result in a $30 fine, so be sure to obtain a permit and display it on your vehicle.

 To learn about California's program, contact California State Parks and Recreation at 916-324-1222 or visit the California State Parks and Recreation website.

 To find out about Idaho's Park-n-Ski program, call Idaho Parks and Recreation at 208-514-2419 or visit the Idaho Parks and Recreation website.